kaarelmand/academic-kickstart/content/en/publication/yan-2020-newconstraintsonset/index.md

   of early-stage Emeishan subaqueous pillow basalts and mafic volcaniclastics.
-Our data provide a crucial new constraint on the lower age limit for the onset of the ELIP, which was likely associated with violent submarine eruptions and thus could have contributed to the loss of marine fauna during the Guadalupian mass extinction.
+Our data provide a crucial new constraint on the lower age limit for the onset of the ELIP, which was likely associated with violent submarine eruptions and thus could have contributed to the loss of marine fauna during the Guadalupian mass extinction."
 publication: 'Lithos'
 url_pdf: https://978f42cc-a38c-44b9-b269-e235d1da75fa.filesusr.com/ugd/161b8a_dd3ca4b937334d34944c38a9b5447a01.pdf
 doi: 10.1016/j.lithos.2020.105441